Leads the EAGLE-1 mission and the SAGA program to build a European quantum communication infrastructure in space.

-Regenerative environmental control and life support for long-duration missions.
+A premier supplier of environmental control and life support systems (ECLSS).

 Closed-loop life support systems are advanced Environmental Control and Life Support Systems (ECLSS) that recycle air, water, and waste to minimize or eliminate the need for resupply from Earth.
 These systems combine physico-chemical processes (like CO2 scrubbing, water purification, and waste processing) with bioregenerative subsystems (using plants or algae to produce oxygen and food) to create sustainable life support that can operate for extended periods without external inputs.
 The technology is critical for multi-year deep-space missions and permanent habitats on the Moon and Mars where resupply is impractical or impossible.